 Canine Parvovirus, Canine Coronavirus

 |Separation Anxiety||Low Chance|

 |Diets and Supplements||Protein: 25%|

 Omega-3 and 6 Fatty Acids

 Yakutian Laika is generally a healthy breed with a life expectancy of 10-12 years.
 During these years, they can face the following canine diseases:

-- Deafness: Deafness is not a life threatening condition and does not affect the daily lifestyle of your dog.
+- Deafness: Deafness is not a life-threatening condition and does not affect the daily lifestyle of your dog.
 It can be genetic inherent which do not have a proper treatment.
 However, there is various ears equipment that can make its life a little easier.

 - Hip Dysplasia: It is a condition that is occurred by the underdeveloped or dislocation of the hip joints.
-It can cause sharp pain on your dog’s back causing them difficult to move from one place to another.
+It can cause sharp pain on your dog’s back causing it difficult to move from one place to another.
 A proper treatment after consulting a vet is necessary.